Irving, Durant trades bolster West teams before NBA deadline - WHIZ News

 “I just love the competition now that we can be in the same conference,” Irving said.

-A day after LeBron James broke the NBA’s career scoring record, the Lakers moved to get him more help by getting Russell from Minnesota, and guard Malik Beasley and forward Jarred Vanderbilt from the Jazz.
+A day after LeBron James broke the NBA’s career scoring record, the Lakers moved to get him more help by acquiring Russell — who began his career with the franchise — from Minnesota, and guard Malik Beasley and forward Jarred Vanderbilt from the Jazz.
 The deal sent Westbrook to Utah after the 2017 NBA MVP never thrived alongside James and Anthony Davis.

+The Lakers made another move Thursday, sending center Thomas Bryant to Denver for Davon Reed and three second-round picks.
+Bryant, who started 25 games and is averaging 12.1 points, could be a good backup to two-time NBA MVP Nikola Jokic.

+San Antonio added more assets to its rebuilding protect by trading center Jakob Poeltl back to the Toronto Raptors for Khem Birch and a first-round pick in the 2024 draft and a pair of second-round selections.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports